WHO ARE PARENTS AFFECTED BY CHILD WELFARE?

 POVERTY, RACISM AND TRAUMA

 Children of color—especially black and Native American children—enter foster care at higher rates than white children and stay in care longer.
-It's no longer a radical idea that racism contributes to unequal outcomes at every level in child welfare.
+Racism contributes to unequal outcomes at every level in child welfare.
 Research in multiple jurisdictions has found that, even when cases are similar, families of color are treated differently than white families.

 Poverty also plays a significant role in determining who enters foster care.
 In some jurisdictions children can be removed simply because of inadequate housing.
-More invisibly, poverty contributes to child welfare involvement because poor families are far more likely to: give birth in public hospitals, where testing for illegal drugs is more common; access health care at hospitals or clinics where doctors don't come to know their families; send their kids to under-resourced public schools that are more likely to call a hotline than provide referrals to community supports; receive mental health care through inexperienced clinicians; and come into more frequent contact with "mandated reporters" through shelters or government offices.
+More invisibly, poverty contributes to child welfare involvement because poor families are far more likely to: give birth in public hospitals, where testing for illegal drugs is more common; access health care at hospitals or clinics where doctors don't come to know their families and are quick to call in reports; send their kids to under-resourced public schools that are more likely to call a hotline than provide referrals to community supports; receive mental health care through inexperienced clinicians; and come into more frequent contact with "mandated reporters" through shelters or government offices.
 All of these contacts with under-resourced institutions and professionals make poor families less likely to find the help they need in a crisis and more likely to be reported on a suspicion of abuse or neglect.

-Community violence, historical trauma and the scarcity of trauma-focused services also contribute to foster care placement.
+Community violence, historical trauma and the scarcity of trauma-focused services also contribute to child welfare involvement.
 Parents with children in foster care report extremely high levels of trauma exposure and PTSD.
 In particular, the vast majority of mothers who have written for Rise report histories of sexual assault.
 Only recently have child welfare systems begun to understand, screen for, or offer trauma-focused treatment.

-Misunderstanding of trauma, misdiagnosis of trauma-based mental health issues, and the routinely punitive and shaming treatment of parents that can result from frontline staff becoming overwhelmed by trauma exposure themselves all combine to make it much more challenging for parents to access needed services and support.
+Misunderstanding of trauma, misdiagnosis of trauma-based mental health issues, and the routinely punitive and shaming treatment of parents that can result from bias and from frontline staff becoming overwhelmed by trauma exposure themselves all combine to make it much more challenging for parents to access needed services and support.

 At Rise we have come to consider five elements as crucial to our work: privacy, safety, choice, control and voice.
 At a systems level, the child welfare system needs to get better at creating spaces for peer support and parent leadership.
 At a practice level, it’s crucial that child welfare professionals get better at drawing out parents’ stories.
 To accomplish this, courts and agencies will have to get better at not using parents’ revelations against them.
 They will have to find ways to listen to parents and to offer parents privacy, safety, choice, control and voice.